konrad98ft/Autonomous-Runner-Assistant/Readme.md

 Vision system is based on C++ and OpenCv liblary.

 ## Image Processing in few steps
-Image is procssing in few steps:
+Image is procssing in many steps, the most important are mentioned above:
 * Orygnial image
 * ROI - Region of Intrests
 * Grayscale